tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/communication/authentication.md

 For additional information on Azure Communication Services authentication, you can also review:

 - [Conceptual Authentication documentation](https://docs.microsoft.com/azure/communication-services/concepts/authentication) - Provides information on how to use our SDKs to authenticate against our REST APIs
-- [Building a User Access Token Service](https://docs.microsoft.com/azure/communication-services/tutorials/trusted-service-tutorial) - An ACS tutorial which shows you how to create a trusted authentication service to generate User Access Tokens with Azure Functions.
+- [Building a User Access Token Service](https://docs.microsoft.com/azure/communication-services/tutorials/trusted-service-tutorial) - An ACS tutorial, which shows you how to create a trusted authentication service to generate User Access Tokens with Azure Functions.